-Don't add anything electrical to your vehicle unless you check with your dealer first.
+Notice: Don't add anything electrical to your vehicle unless you check with your dealer first.
 Some electrical equipment can damage your vehicle and the damage wouldn't be covered by your warranty.
 Some add-on electrical equipment can keep other components from working as they should.

 Your vehicle has an air bag system.
-Before attempting to add anything electrical to your vehicle, see "Servicing Your Air Bag-Equipped Vehicle" in the Index.
+Before attempting to add anything electrical to your vehicle, see Servicing Your Air Bag-Equipped Vehicle on page 1-79.